adamhockemeyer/Azure-API-Management-Custom-Subscription-Approval/README.md

 ### 2.5 Loop Each 'Submitted' Subscription

 The next step is to loop through each 'submitted' product subscription, and send an email to an approver for the given product.
 Below is a zoomed out view of what the loop flow looks like in its entirety before walking through each step.
 In this example I am only taking an action if the request was approved.
-This would likely need to be extended to handle if the request was rejected or also an additional or seperate peice of logic to clean up 'old' submissions (i.e. expire them, remind the approver, etc.)
+This would likely need to be extended to handle if the request was rejected or also an additional or separate piece of logic to clean up 'old' submissions (i.e. expire them, remind the approver, etc.)

 ![Logic App Subscription Loop][LOGIC_APP_7]